 My power comes from connecting to my community.
 My art is a practice of nurturing that connection.
 I exist in many intersections as a queer Black woman.
 The layers of mediums and meaning in my work reflect the layers of my identity.
 Inspired by Frida Kahlo, I express my own reality.

-Liz Rhaney (she/they) is an educator, filmmaker, writer, musician, and DJ.
-They create multisensory forms of storytelling and archivism with sound, video, and installations.
-They obtained their BFA in Graphic Design from Armstrong State University (now Armstrong Campus of Georgia Southern University) and their MFA in Studio Art from Maine College of Art.
-They teach STEAM classes at Hyde School in Bath, Maine.
+Liz Rhaney (she/they) is an installation and experiential artist.
+Their work includes education, filmmaking, writing, music, and DJing under the name BLK Plutoh.
+Liz is originally from Savannah, Georgia.
+She comes from a family of artists and musicians with Gullah and Geechee ancestry.
+They earned their BFA in Graphic Design from Armstrong State University (now Armstrong Campus of Georgia Southern University) and their MFA in Studio Art from Maine College of Art.
+Themes in her work include the intersection of science and art and connecting with cultural memory.
+They currently teach STEAM classes at Hyde School in Bath, Maine.